 The following section uses the terms "Measured Resources", "Indicated Resources" and "Inferred Resources".
 The Company advises investors that these terms are recognized and required by Canadian regulations under National Instrument 43-101, Standards of Disclosure for Mineral Properties ("43-101").
 The United States Securities and Exchange Commission (the "SEC") has adopted amendments to its disclosure rules to modernize the mineral property disclosure required for issuers whose securities are registered with the SEC under the US Securities Exchange Act of 1934, effective February 25, 2019 ("The SEC Modernization Rules").
-The SEC Modernization Rules have replaced historical property disclosure requirements for mining registrants that were included in SEC Industry Guide 7, which will be rescinded.
 The SEC Modernization Rules include the adoption of definitions of the terms and categories of resources which are "substantially similar" to the corresponding terms under Canadian Regulations in 43-101.
 Accordingly, there is no assurance any mineral resources that we may report as Measured Resources, Indicated Resources and Inferred Resources under 43-101 would be the same had we prepared the resource estimates under the standards adopted under the SEC Modernization Rules.
 Investors are cautioned not to assume that all or any part of mineral deposits in these categories will ever be converted into reserves.

-In addition, Inferred Resources have a great amount of uncertainty as to their existence, and economic and legal feasibility.
+In addition, Inferred Resources have a great amount of uncertainty as to their economic and legal feasibility.
 Under Canadian rules, estimates of Inferred Resources may not form the basis of feasibility or pre-feasibility studies, or economic studies except for a Preliminary Economic Assessment as defined under 43-101.